Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     -   For UICC-type SE, the mobile service provider is involved in the card emulation behavior.
 With HCE, you are independent of the service provider.
     -   You do not need SE hardware chips within the device.

-    To understand HCE behavior, mainly how data is internally routed to the correct application, consider how Tizen handles NFC routing:
+    To understand HCE behavior, mainly how data is internally routed to the correct application, consider how Tizen handles NFC routing by following these steps:

     1. Assume that the user has an HCE application or installs one.